 His most famous hymn, “The Ninety and Nine,” is a poem written by Elizabeth Clephane.
 Called upon by Moody for an additional solo at a service in Edinburgh, Scotland, Sankey was inspired to play on the organ the melody not previously composed as he sang the words he had clipped from the newspaper a few days earlier.
 Another of his favorites, sung many times, including at a memorial service for Queen Victoria’s grandson, was “Sometime We’ll Understand,” the words of which were written by Rev. Maxwell N. Cornelius, D.D., a native of North Beaver Township, Lawrence County.
 Ira D. Sankey died Aug.13, 1908 in Brooklyn.

-To hear an original recording (1898) of Sankey singing “The Ninety and Nine”, visit this YouTube page: http://youtu.be/ACqeqjLRCCo
+You can hear an original recording (1898) of Sankey singing “The Ninety and Nine.”
+Scroll to the bottom of this page and click on the YouTube button.

 Here is a fascinating caricature of Mr ID Sankey by Carlo Pellegrini published April 10,1875.
 Vanity Fair portrait, Men of the Day No.102.
 Photo credits: Mr. I.D.
 Sankey, “Praise & Prayer” from The City College of New York is licensed under CC BY-NC-ND 2.0